An alien species has a conveniently descriptive name based on their looks, behavior or blatantly obvious evolutionary provenance

 - Both the name "Sand People" and the alternative name "Tusken Raiders" are explained in the Expanded Universe.

 - The Frost Giants from the Thor film.
+Though the Jotun in the original mythology where gianter and frostier.

 - All over the place in the works of Alastair Reynolds: Inhibitors, Nestbuilder, Pattern Jugglers, Shrouders, Scuttlers, Fountainheads, Musk Dogs, Smiling Ones, to name just a few.